cckmwong-data/customer_segmentation/README.md

 ## Project Summary

+> **Note:**
+> *This public repository is for showcase purposes only.
+The actual execution runs in a separate private repository.*

 This project automates an end-to-end customer segmentation workflow, integrating raw data ingestion from **Google Sheets**, clustering analysis using **K-Prototypes** which supports mixed numeric and categorical features, data warehousing in **Google BigQuery**, and daily refreshed **Power BI dashboards**.
 It is designed to deliver actionable insights for marketing and sales teams through a fully automated, cloud-based, and production-ready solution.

+---
+## Highlights

+- Fully automated from raw data to dashboard insights
+- Real-world use of mixed-type clustering with K-Prototypes
+- CI/CD-ready pipeline with GitHub Actions
+- Cloud-native design using BigQuery + Power BI
+- Business-friendly, scalable, and no manual refreshes required

 ---